-Having more shared resources than the bridge model, the use cases of the pool model include solutions wherein there is little or tolerable risk of the noisy neighbour effect and no reason for customer data to be separated.
+Having more shared resources than the bridge model, the use cases of the pool model include solutions in which there is little or tolerable risk of the noisy neighbour effect and no reason for customer data to be separated.

 The bridge model

-The bridge model is a hybrid between the silo and pool model.
+The bridge model is a hybrid between the silo and pool models.
 It’s also a multi-tenant architecture since tenants do share some resources, but in a bridge model, some resources are siloed.